Category: Club News

 SERIES FORMAT

-This is the 18th year of the Hunlock Series.
+This is the 19th year of the Hunlock Series.
 In its inaugural year in 2006 two teams were involved, the Falcons and the Hawks.
 The format of the competition has evolved since then.
 The club has over 170 registered adult players this year and a considerable number of new players are expected to register to play in the Series.
-As players sign up over the next few weeks we will know how many teams will enter the Series this year.
+As players sign up we will know how many teams will enter the Series this year.

 SCHEDULE

-It will be played over three Sundays on 29 September, 6 and 13 October.
+A number of one-inning games will be played over three Sundays on 28 September, 5 and 12 October.

 VENUES

-Games will be played at two ballparks – weeks 2 and 3 at Grovehill Ballpark in Hemel Hempstead, and the opening week at Basing Hill Ballpark in London (both pictured above).
+Games will be played at two ballparks – the plan is for weeks 2 and 3 at Grovehill Ballpark in Hemel Hempstead, and the opening week at Basing Hill Ballpark in London (both pictured above).

 WHO CAN PLAY?